stpinkie/Token-Factory/README.md

 Of course, if the SafeLow on https://ethgasstation.info is >5 Gwei, expect a transaction through this to take forever.
 That's when you'll be much better off deploying for 20 Gwei on the original Token Factory at https://tokenfactory.surge.sh

 Just like the original recipe, this dApp requires an injected web3 (Mist or Metamask) to function.
-It also has uPort support.
 It does not use an on-chain factory at this point in time.

 ## Hey Daniel, stop being an idiot and install Metamask...